x

 Indiana Task Force One was deployed the western part of North Carolina.
 They are working in McDowell County, just east of Asheville.

 INDIANAPOLIS — The death toll from Hurricane Helene is rising again.
-At least 202 people have died after the storm made landfall in Florida a week ago, with more than half those deaths happening in North Carolina.
+At least 202 people have died after the storm made landfall in Florida a week ago, with more than half of those deaths happening in North Carolina.

-The flood waters ravaged the western part of the state and destroyed entire communities.
+The floodwaters ravaged the western part of the state and destroyed entire communities.

 But that’s not stopping Hoosiers from finding a way to help.

-On Thursday, workers at Midwest Food Bank prepared pallets of food and supplies to be driven down to North Carolina.
+On Thursday, Oct.
+3, workers at Midwest Food Bank prepared pallets of food and supplies to be driven down to North Carolina.

 "Food and water and cleaning kits and lots of things that are very needed right now,” said Marcie Luhigo, the executive director of Midwest Food Bank.
-“Midwest Food Bank in Indiana serves 389 agency partners in our state on a regular basis but when there is a disaster we always respond.
+“Midwest Food Bank in Indiana serves 389 agency partners in our state on a regular basis, but when there is a disaster, we always respond.
 We partner with the Salvation Army, and we have nine other divisions across the United States that we collaborate with.”

 Credit: WTHR